peterwmacd/fase/README.md

 spaced knots) or smoothing spline latent processes.
 For more details, see [MacDonald et al., (2022+)](https://arxiv.org/abs/2210.07491).

+Additional functions are included in this package to do Procrustes alignments of latent processes stored as 3-dimensional arrays.

 ## Installation

 You can install the development version of fase from